-There is no evidence suggesting audit recommendations and House resolutions for 2021 financial year have been implemented.
-Also, it is not clear what effective mechanisms the Office of the Auditor-General for Ebonyi State or the State House of Assembly Public Accounts Committee has in place to monitor implementation of audit recommendations and resolutions.
+There is no evidence showing that audit recommendations and resolutions of the House of Assembly for the 2022 financial year have been implemented.
+Also, it is not clear what effective mechanisms the Office of the Auditor-General or the House of Assembly Public Accounts Committee in Imo State has in place to monitor implementation of audit recommendations and resolutions.